-Tango Chirimen is a high-class silk goods produced in the Tango region, North Kyoto.
+Tango Chirimen is a high-class silk product that has been made in the Tango region, North Kyoto.
 Tango region is known as the biggest production area of silk fabrics with 300 years of history.
-Tango Chirimen refers to a fabric with embosses, small projecting and recessed patterns appeared all over the surface, which is made by first creating a texture by alternately weaving the warp (raw silk without twist) and the weft (raw silk with a strong twist), scouring it, and letting the yarn shrink.
+Tango Chirimen refers to a fabric with embosses, small projecting and recessed patterns appeared all over the surface, which is made by first creating texture by alternately weaving the warp (raw silk without twist) and the weft (raw silk with a strong twist), scouring it, and letting the yarn shrink.

 All Handmade, from yarn manufacturing, dyeing to weaving

 Kuska is managed by Kuska Co., Ltd., a long-established fabric store, located in Tango, Kyoto, a region known as the biggest production area of silk fabric in Japan.
 Kuska is characterized by their products' high-quality, made possible through handmade processes all done in-house, as well as the handwoven's texture with warmth, something that machines would never be able to create.